 For more information about enrolling your child at our school please contact the Principal, Suzanne Armstrong.

-For enquires about prospective Foundation students for 2020 please contact Assistant Principal and PSD Coordinator Michele Marcu.
+For enquires about prospective Foundation students please contact Assistant Principal and PSD Coordinator Michele Marcu.

 The Students with Disabilities Transport Program (SDTP) provides transport assistance for eligible students attending their designated Government Specialist School.
 The program is a contribution towards, and an acknowledgement of, the additional costs families may incur as a result of attending a specialist school.

 However, attendance at a Specialist School does not automatically entitle a student to assistance or preclude parents/guardians from being primarily responsible for their child’s transport arrangements.